al-Sufi’s constellations

 Al-ūfī’s book retained the same 48 constellations and their component stars as in the Almagest, but in the accompanying text he added information about traditional Bedouin Arabic constellation figures and Arabic star names.
 Most of the book consists of discussions of the constellations and their stars in Greek and Arabic tradition.
 The first English translation of the Book of the Fixed Stars was published in 2013 by Ihsan Hafez of James Cook University, Australia.

-Arabic names for Ptolemy’s constellations were mostly a literal description of the Greek figure: for example, Andromeda was al-mar’a al-musalsala, i.e. ‘the chained woman’, Auriga was mumsik al-a‘innah, ‘he who holds the reins’, and Perseus was hāmel ra’s al-ghūl, ‘bearer of the demon’s head’, so the Arabs of al-ūfī’s day must have been familiar with traditional Greek constellation mythography as well as their astronomy.
+Arabic names for Ptolemy’s constellations were mostly a literal description of the Greek figure: for example, Andromeda was al-mar’a al-musalsala, i.e. ‘the chained woman’, Auriga was mumsik al-a‘inna, ‘he who holds the reins’, and Perseus was hāmil ra’s al-ghūl, ‘bearer of the demon’s head’.
+Aratus’s Phaenomena had been translated into Arabic in the early 9th century, and so the Arabs of al-ūfī’s day were familiar with Greek constellation mythography as well as their astronomy.

 Constellation illustrations